Htou/The-RGB-Color-Game/README.md

 The-RGB-Color-Game

-Visit this link for the RGB color game! http://htou.github.io/The-RGB-Color-Game
+Visit this link for the RGB color game: http://htou.github.io/The-RGB-Color-Game